 The predominant Romantic Chess-playing style, developed in the late 18th Century, involves quick and tactical maneuvers that overtook the long-term strategic playing style of earlier years.

-Eventually, various chess groups agreed to collaborate, and they established the World Chess Federation in 1924 in Paris.
+Eventually, various groups agreed to collaborate, and they established the World Chess Federation in 1924 in Paris.
 Finally, in 1997, the IBM supercomputer defeated Garry Kasparov in a famous match that ushered into the computer domination era.

 As you are thinking about checkmating your opponent, your creative skills are in action.
 So, chess also enhances your overall creativity.
-And there are plenty of studies available that suggest chess is good for your memory.
+And there are plenty of studies available that suggest this game is good for your memory.
 It is because you consistently recall the previous moves that helped you win any games in the past.

 Basic Chess Rules